-- A. The NSA is established and is organised and it manages its staff/resources competences in order to deliver its tasks - Resources (staff and financial) are not fully allocated to the tasks specified in Article 16 (2) and Article 17 of Directive 2016/798. - 2.
-Responsibilities for managing the tasks are not fully in place. - Staff are partially allocated to specific tasks and are trained and managed in a limited and not fully structured manner. - 4.
-Staff receives limited guidance to deliver its activities. - The NSA does not fully ensure that its staff has relevant experience and knowledge of the relevant regulatory framework as it applies to specified tasks and knowledge of the functioning of the railway system. - 6.
-The NSA has started putting in place a competence management system which includes the following elements: - the development of competence profiles for each job, position or role - the recruitment of staff in accordance with the established competence profiles - the maintenance, development and assessment of staff competence in accordance with the established competence profiles - in the case of teamwork, the competences may be shared amongst the team members - for SC and SUP: staff carrying out visits, inspections and audits shall also demonstrate knowledge of, and experience in interviewing skills.

-But the competence management system is not fully set up and implemented in a systematic manner.

-The NSA has some staff processes to manage competences needed in order to undertake the NSA tasks.

-- The NSA is not fully independent in its organization, legal structure and decision making from any railway undertaking, infrastructure manager, applicant or contracting entity and from any entity awarding public service contracts.
-In case the NSA is a department within the national ministry responsible for transport matters or any other government department, its independence is not fully ensured (e.g. lack of independence in priority settings and resource management). - The NSA does not systematically have the necessary internal and external organisational capacity in terms of human and material resources. - The independence of the NSA organisation and the NSA staff towards the industry is partly ensured (e.g. insufficient resources, conflict of interests, lack of internal process). - Staff are partly aware of and follow the requirements relating to independence.
-Conflict of interests are identified and dealt with in some cases only. - The legislation is partly applied, monitored and reviewed to ensure it meets the requirements.
-In case of issue, the NSA does not systematically take any action at the MS level. - 6.
-NSA tasks listed under Article 16 (2) of the Railway Safety Directive are in some cases transferred or subcontracted to IM, RU or contracting entity without systematically ensuring the NSA independence.
-If technical assistance is requested from the RU, IM or procurement authority, the NSA does not systematically ensure that it does not affect its independence.
-The assistance could involve in some cases making decisions on behalf of the NSA.
+The NSA is established and is organised and it manages its staff/resource ces competences in order to deliver its tasks 2 Resources (staff and financial) are not fully allocated to the tasks specified l in Initialising Article 16 (2) and Article 17 of Directive 2016/798.
+Responsibilities for managing the tasks are not fully in place.
+Staff are partially allocated to specific tasks and are trained and managed in n a limited and not fully structured manner.
+Staff receives limited guidance to deliver its activities.
+The NSA does not fully ensure that its staff has relevant experience and knowled dge of the relevant regulatory framework as it applies to specified tasks and knowled - of the functioning of the railway system. : .
+I. The NSA has started putting in place a competence management system wh licn includes the following elements: - the development of competence profiles for each job, position or role the recruitment of staff in accordance with the established competer profiles - the maintenance, development and assessment of staff competence accordance with the established competence profiles in in the case of teamwork, the competences may be shared amongst the te members am - for SC and SUP: staff carrying out visits, inspections and audits shall a also demonstrate knowledge of, and experience in interviewing skills.
+It the competence management system is not fully set up and implemented in n a stematic manner.
+The NSA has some staff processes to manage competences needed in order r to undertake the NSA tasks.
+10 The NSA is independent The NSA is not fully independent in its organization, legal structure and decis ion making from any railway undertaking, infrastructure manager, applicant contracting entity and from any entity awarding public service contracts.
+In ca the NSA is a department within the national ministry responsible for transp matters or any other government department, its independence is not fu ensured (e.g. lack of independence in priority settings and resource management - The NSA does not systematically have the necessary internal and exter organisational capacity in terms of human and material resources.
+IIai The independence of the NSA organisation and the NSA staff towards the indus -tru is partly ensured (e.g. insufficient resources, conflict of interests, lack of inter - IIai process).
+Staff are partly aware of and follow the requirements relating to independen ונפ.
+Conflict of interests are identified and dealt with in some cases only. th a The legislation is partly applied, monitored and reviewed to ensure it meets to requirements in page of issue, the NSA does not systematically take any action requirements.
+In case of issue, the NSA does not systematically take any action ı at the MS level.
+NSA tasks listed under Article 16 (2) of the Railway Safety Directive are in so cases transferred or subcontracted to IM, RU or contracting entity with systematically ensuring the NSA independence.
+If technical assistance is request from the RU, IM or procurement authority, the NSA does not systematically ensu that it does not affect its independence.
+The assistance could involve in some ca ses making decisions on behalf of the NSA.